 How to Pick A RightStart Math Level

-To start, RightStart has a placement tests you go through.
+To start, RightStart has a placement test you go through.
 Actually, they have 2.
 They have a paper option that you can print off and go through with your kids.
-The other option is an online digital option, you answer the questions based on your child’s math skills and it tell you where to start them.
+The other option is an online digital option, you answer the questions based on your child’s math skills and it tells you where to start them.

 With just those two tools, you should have no problem finding the level that will be a perfect fit for your child.

 I do not like math, I am not confident in teaching my kids something I don’t know, and I think it is important to be confident when you are teaching your kids something, knowing how to explain a concept they are just learning or might be struggling with.